 - Inverted in His Dark Materials, where the afterlife is a bleak wasteland.
 The Subtle Knife is eventually used to create a portal that people in the afterlife can step through to Disappear Into Light and "return to the universe".
 This makes it more like artificial nonexistence as an alternative to a rather unpleasant natural afterlife.

-- In the Culture novel Surface Detail a number of species have simulated afterlives.
+- In Surface Detail, a number of species have simulated afterlives with Brain Uploading.
 The book involves a conflict between those who think there should be virtual reality Hells, and those who think there shouldn't.

 - In Robert Charles Wilson's Darwinia, the setting is so far into the future that the Heat Death of the Universe is soon to happen.
 Luckily, humanity has developed an indestructible computer system that can withstand the end of time and the technology to upload human minds into a VR afterlife based on human history and experience.
 Unfortunately, the system is under attack from alien computer viruses which leads to glitches in history.